 Rupestrian Churches Matera Park Tour

-The walking tour will conclude at a viewpoint made famous by Mel Gibson's film The Passion of the Christ, offering a panoramic photo opportunity of Matera's historic centre before returning by bus.
+Following that, you'll see the Church of Madonna delle Tre Porte, where your guide will discuss its historical importance.
+The tour concludes at a viewpoint used by Mel Gibson for a scene in The Passion of the Christ, offering a chance for panoramic photos of Matera's historic center before returning to the city by bus.

 How long is the walking tour?

-The excursion covers a route of around 4 kilometres (about 2.5 miles), approximately a 50-minute walk, with the guide adjusting the pace to your group's needs.
+The excursion includes a route of around 4 kilometres (about 2.5 miles, approximately a 50-minute walk).
+The guide will adjust the pace based on your group's needs.

 Temporary Closures

-Due to rehabilitation work on the rock churches, visits to the churches in the itinerary will be suspended.
-Instead, you will enter the church of Santa Maria della Palomba, a 16th-century sanctuary.
+Due to rehabilitation work on the rock churches, visits to the churches mentioned in the itinerary are suspended until further notice.
+Instead, you will enter the church of Santa Maria della Palomba, a notable 16th-century sanctuary.

 Preise